Unity-Technologies/com.unity.webrtc/Documentation~/en/videostreaming.md

 # Video Streaming

 WebRTC enables streaming video between peers.
-It can be streaming video rendered by Unity to multiple browsers at the same time.
+It can stream video rendered by Unity to multiple browsers at the same time.

 ## Codec

 There are two types of encoder for video streaming, one is using hardware for encoding and one is using software.
-Regarding for kind of codecs, the hardware encoder uses `H.264`, and the software encoder uses `VP8`.
+Regarding different kinds of codecs, the hardware encoder uses `H.264`, and the software encoder uses `VP8`.

-We can select the type of encoder by specifying EncoderType in WebRTC.Initialize's method argument.
+We can select the type of encoder by specifying the EncoderType in WebRTC.Initialize's method argument.

 ```CSharp
 // Use a software encoder